fogfish/fogfish.github.io/tech/techniques/techniques.md

 #### Assess

 [MIT Deep Learning Book](https://github.com/janishar/mit-deep-learning-book-pdf) - This is the most comprehensive book available on the deep learning.
 Written by three experts in the field, Deep Learning is the only comprehensive book on the subject.

+[Breaking CAPTCHA Using Machine Learning in 0.05 Seconds](https://medium.com/towards-artificial-intelligence/breaking-captcha-using-machine-learning-in-0-05-seconds-9feefb997694) - technique uses GAN networks to synthesize process of CAPTCHA generation.
+THe solution is extremely interesting for other problem domains with absence of large datasets.

+#### Adopt

+[The Rise of Generative Adversarial Networks](https://blog.usejournal.com/the-rise-of-generative-adversarial-networks-be52d424e517) - Overview of GAN networks.
+They can generate high-quality images, enhance photos, generate images from text, convert images from one domain to another, change the appearance of the face image as age progresses and many more.
+The list is endless.